My name is Diane Steingart and I am a mixed-media artist living in Western Massachusetts.

 Before becoming a full time artist, I worked as a community worker in the U.K. and as a social worker in New York and Massachusetts.
 During the past decade, I have worked mostly with elementary age children creating art.
 I have organized and led groups in Print Making, Collage, and Sculpture.
 These groups were collaborative experiences for the children.
 The finished pieces included prints made into an “Art Quilt”, collages made from pressed flowers that turned into a “Friendship Circle”, and a sculpture city called “Junkopolis” using found objects.
-I hope I have inspired many budding young artists using art as a collaborative, creative experience!
+I hope I have inspired many budding young artists to use art as a collaborative, creative experience!

 I have also been involved in inner reflection for the past 25 years, and this experience has helped shape my art.